ajsb85/Device.js/README.md

 Device.js
 =========

-Detect and Query mobile device spec.
+Detect spec by the Device catalog.

 # Document